Silverware-Games/Gamedev-Feedback/README.md

 # Gamedev Feedback
 Public repo for future Gamedev Feedback segments.

-Use https://github.com/Silverware-Games/Gamedev-Feedback/issues to submit a game for us to do feedback, you should be signed into GitHub.
-Or email michael@silverwaregames.com
+Use https://github.com/Silverware-Games/Gamedev-Feedback/issues to submit a game for us to do feedback, please link to the game as well as how we can reach you to get a key for the game.
+DO NOT POST THE GAME KEY PUBLICLY.
+You should be signed into GitHub.

+Or you can always email michael@silverwaregames.com

 # Rules: